 A person is not entitled by applying his property to extraordinary or unreasonable uses or purposes to impose upon his neighbours burdens which, in the ordinary course of things, they are not called upon to bear1.
-Examples of such extraordinary or unreasonable user are interference with the course of natural agencies or conditions
+Examples of such extraordinary or unreasonable user are interference with the course of natural agencies or conditions2, use of premises for unusual and unsuitable purposes3 and use of premises for dangerous purposes or purposes which involve the escape of noxious fumes or vapours4.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.